liquidrinu/Arduino/README.md

 5.)
 Readings can be found on http://192.168.1.x/plant (where 'x' is the ip assigned by your network)

-*Readings from the DHT11 can be 1 minute off, but solved with software hack to keep continuous output (memoization), but do keep this in mind.*

 ## D8_PORTAL (important)

 1.)
 Upload both 'D8_PORTAL.ino' and 'index.h' ( both in same folder) and re-plug the board.